Cecilia Salvai: Under-19

 During the 2011 Championship Salvai was named on the starting XI of the opening group stage match against Russia.
 She did no play in the second group stage match against Switzerland, but she scored the equalizer against Belgium in an eventual 3–1 win for the azzurre.
 Italy reached the semi-finals unbeaten, but eventually lost 2–3 to Norway.

 She was also called for the first qualifying round for the 2012 Championship, and she started all three matches as Italy advanced to the second qualifying round, where, again, she was a regular and started all three matches.
 Italy, however, finished second in its group and last amongst the runners-up, and therefore did not advance to the final tournament.

 Under-20

 Salvai was called by Italy's U-20 coach Corrado Corradini to take part in the 2012 World Cup, where she was a starter in all three group stage matches.
 As Italy finished last in Group B, they did not play any other match.

 Senior

 Salvai made her début for the senior team on 19 September 2012, as Italy faced Greece in the final qualification match before UEFA Women's Euro 2013.
 She started the first two group stage matches against Finland and Denmark but did not play against Sweden, as Italy advanced to the quarter-finals.

+Salvai was called up to the Italy squad for the UEFA Women's Euro 2017.

+On 2 July 2023, Salvai was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.

+On 25 June 2025, Salvai was called up to the Italy squad for the UEFA Women's Euro 2025.